The Atlas of In-Context Learning: How Attention Heads Shape In-Context Retrieval Augmentation: Appendix

 Our analysis shows that in-context heads can indeed execute specialized functions such as instruction comprehension and retrieval of relevant contextual information.
 To investigate this further, we curate a controlled biography dataset with entities extracted from Wikidata~\citep{wikidata}.
 Remarkably, we find that through compressing them to FVs or modifying their weights, both in-context and parametric heads can induce specific, targeted functions.

-Building on these insights, we probe for sources of knowledge used during retrieval-augmented generation (RAG) and show where it is localized within the input context.
-Our attempt shows promising results, serving as an initial step towards more transparent RAG systems.

-Overall, our contributions can be summarized as follows: \begin{itemize} \item We describe an attribution-based method to determine attention heads that play a key role during in-context retrieval augmentation, revealing that they operate on the prompt in a distinct manner.
+Building on these insights, we probe for sources of knowledge used during retrieval-augmented question answering and show where it is localized within the input context.
+Our attempt shows promising results, serving as an initial step towards more transparent retrieval-augmented generation (RAG) systems.
+Overall, our contributions can be summarized as follows: \begin{itemize} \item We describe an attribution-based method to determine attention heads that play a key role during in-context retrieval augmentation for question answering, revealing that they operate on the prompt in a distinct manner.
 Our method can thus be used to reliably categorize attention heads into in-context and parametric heads. \item We analyze how in-context heads specialize in reading instructions and retrieving information, mapping their location across model layers.
 Additionally, we demonstrate the influence of in-context and parametric heads on the answer generation process, by compacting them into function vectors or modifying their attention weights. \item We present preliminary results on enabling causal tracing of source information for retrieval-augmented LMs, suggesting fruitful directions for interpretability of RAG systems. \end{itemize}